 - Requires lift or ladder to hang as well as take down

-- More touch points, which leads to degradation of THC and terpenes
+- More touchpoints, which lead to the degradation of THC and terpenes

 - Higher labor cost